 To get access to unique and stunning birds in their natural environment, visiting a Madison Audubon Society Sanctuary is the best bet.
 Not only can you get some great bird watching in, you can support a great cause and benefit from their efforts.
 Faville Grove and Goose Pond Sanctuary are within short driving distances of the Speckled Hen Inn and are worth getting off the couch for.
 The two sanctuaries, each with their distinctive environments, are home to common birds like the Black-Capped Chickadee, snow bunting and the Lapland Longspur.
 If the stars align during your visit, you’ll be lucky enough to see some of the more rare fowl like the Snowy Owl, Short Eared Owl or the Tundra Swan.
 Even if you don’t get to see some of the unusual birds, it’s one more adventure, another check off the bucket list, one that staves off the ever-looming cabin fever.

 Thanks to the spring fed stream on the property here at the Speckled Hen Inn, we’ve seen some noteworthy birding activities as well.
 As usual, the Cardinals continuously grace the property contrasting their scarlet color against the monotonous brown and white winter landscape.
 The Downy and Hairy Woodpeckers flirt with urban life, flittering among the trees yet maintaining a safe distance.
+The wild turkeys and their families continue to grace the pasture as they enjoy gleaning the leftover sheep’s snacks and we have our own family of hawks and owls that have decided this is a safe place to call home.
+Book a stay and enjoy it firsthand!
 As the temperatures wane and spring peeks through, so will the beautiful colors and markings of creepers and waxwings that make our property a stopover on their way to their summer home.
 You too welcome to visit for a night or stay for a week to enjoy the simple pleasures nature offers.
 It’ll make winter more than bearable.